-The first year of the project has been devoted to the definition of a SciDISC architecture that will serve as a basis for developing new distributed and parallel techniques to deal with scientific data.
-We consider a generic architecture that features a high-performance computer (e.g. to perform data processing and simulation) with shared-disk and a shared-nothing cluster to perform data analysis.
+1. SciDISC architecture.
+We defined a generic SciDISC architecture as a basis for developing distributed and parallel techniques to deal with scientific data.
+The architecture features a high-performance computer (e.g. to perform data processing and simulation) with shared-disk and a shared-nothing cluster to perform data analysis.
 The high-performance computer can be a supercomputer (e.g. the Bull supercomputer at LNCC) or a large cluster of compute nodes (e.g. Grid5000), which yields different cost-performance trade-offs to be studied.
 This architecture allows us to design generic techniques for data transfer, partitioning and replication, as a basis for parallel data analysis and fault-tolerance in DISC [Silva 2017, Souza 2017a, 2017b].